iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Lanczos to Conjugate Gradient.md

 **Reader please observe that**

-$d_{k + 1} = 1$, and it has to be that the the lower diagonal sub vector in the results has to be zero.
+It equals to the identity matrix therefore $d_{k + 1} = 1$, and it has to be that the the lower diagonal sub vector in the results has to be zero.
 For the bi-lower unit diagonal matrix $L_k$, we cannot predict the structure, most of the time it's likely to be dense and unit lower triangular.
 We are interested in look for the first element of the vector $s_k^T$, the equality will assert:

 $$
 \begin{aligned}